WotLK Classic Arcane Mage Guide

 Saronite Bomb and

-Global Thermal Sapper Charge deal a huge amount
+Global Thermal Sapper Charge, deal a huge amount

 of extra damage and can be woven into your normal rotation.
 Engineering also

-offers access to several Best in Slot
+offers access to several best in slot

-enchants, pre-raid BiS items such as
+enchants, pre-raid best in slot items, such as

 Visage Liquification Goggles,